-The Nature Lab is connected to the MUS campus on the South side by the Joffrey Bridge, built last year thanks to a generous donation from the Joffrey Family.
-The property houses 3 acres of outdoor learning and exploration across all disciplines – Science, Technology, Engineering, Art, and Mathematics.
-Children will intimately learn about working with and through nature.
-This understanding can be the foundation for a lifetime of stewardship and innovation “We act on the world and the world acts on us”.
-The Nature Lab will inspire, support, and extend into all studies.
-It will provide opportunity for observation of nature and prolonged environmental studies.
-This project will be solely funded by donations made to the Montecito Union School Foundation over the next 2-3 years.
+The Nature Lab is connected to the Montecito Union School campus on the south side by the Joffrey Bridge.
+Once across, you immediately feel a sense of awe and wonderment.
+The property houses 3 acres of outdoor learning and exploration across all disciplines – Science, Technology, Engineering, Art, Mathematics, and more.
+Children learn about working with and through nature, engage with engineering and design, and create the conditions for a biodiverse environment.
+This understanding is the foundation for a lifetime of environmental stewardship and innovation: “We act on the world and the world acts on us.”
+The Nature Lab inspires, supports, and extends into all studies.
+It provides opportunities for observation of nature and prolonged environmental studies.
+The Nature Lab’s goal is to create students with environmental literacy who can be agents of change.
+Therefore, Nature Lab fully supports Montecito Union’s mission to “Create inspired thinkers who positively impact the world.”
+This project will be primarily funded by donations made to the Montecito Union School Foundation over the next 2-3 years.

 Click to download our planning document - "The Nature Lab - Vision for Montecito Union School Adjacent Property"

-The Collaboratory is located under the 250’ x 40’ Solar Shade Structure, which is being built and paid for by the school.
-Underneath is where we get to dream big.
-What will this space be?
-How can we turn this large structure into several different spaces that the kids and community can utilize?
-This space will host collaborations and lectures, serve as an open-air studio for nature-inspired making of all kinds, for large group instruction and inspiration.
+The Collaboratory is located under the 250’ x 40’ Solar Shade Structure, which was built through a power purchase agreement program through the school and now generates 100% of the electricity needed for the school.
+Underneath this structure is where we get to dream big and students get to actively learn by making and doing.
+This centralized meeting space hosts collaborations, book talks, lectures, and serves as an open-air studio for nature-inspired making of all kinds, for large group instruction and inspiration.

 Naming Rights are available.
 We have engaged a firm to design, build and maintain the pond.
 We are dreaming big here as it will be such a beautiful feature on the property, and the larger it is the more diverse ecosystems it can offer to larger groups of kids.
 Cost will be upwards of $100,000.

-In the 2019-2020 school year the MUSF Strategic Plan donation to Montecito Union School funded the demolition of the building that sat on this parcel of land, building the Joffrey bridge, the low-lying treehouse/playhouse, chicken coop, chickens, and supplies, as well as hiring consultants to help us design the above plans, vision, and layout.
+In the 2019-2020 and 2020-2021 school years, the MUS Foundation Strategic Plan donation to Montecito Union School funded the demolition of the building that sat on this parcel of land, grading the property, building infrastructure such as water, wifi, and electric, building the Joffrey bridge, the low-lying Hyatt House and butterfly waystation surrounding, the Building Block Engineering Zone, planting the Bird and Bear Orchard, Cluckingham Palace Chicken coop, Chickens, Flash our tortoise and his enclosure, the Casa Del Sol Greenhouse, The Living Fence on the West end of the property, the Peus Meditation Grove, many supplies, as well as hiring consultants to help us design the above plans, vision, and layout.
 The superintendent, administration, teachers, specialists and staff have all been heavily involved in the consultant meetings as well as the dream/design phases so that we meet the needs of the teachers, staff, students, and school.

-Please feel free to reach out to Tara Fergusson (President@MUSFoundation.com) and STEAM Liaison Ana Rudnicki (STEAM@MUSFoundation.com), for any questions or inquiries on this project.
+Please feel free to reach out to Tara Fergusson (President@MUSFoundation.com), for any questions or inquiries on this project.
 We could not be more excited about the development of the Nature Lab, and greatly appreciate your participation in making it all possible.